Aligned Hierarchical Black Hole Mergers in Active-Galactic-Nuclei Disks Revealed by GWTC-4

 \textbf{\textit{Results.}} Our analysis unambiguously identified two subpopulations of BHs with a Bayes factor of $\ln\mathcal{B}=12$, considerably strengthening our earlier findings based on GWTC-3 \citep{2022ApJ...941L..39W,2024PhRvL.133e1401L}.
+Note that some recent studies based on GWTC-4 \citep{2026Natur.652..874T,2025arXiv250904637A,2025arXiv250909123A,2025ApJ...994..261A,2025arXiv250915646B} have also identified two subpopulations, though these approaches are not as flexible as ours and the resulting mass cutoff of the first subpopulation is lower than what we find here.
+Below we focus on our findings.
+Figure~\ref{fig:spin} shows the component-mass and spin-magnitude distributions of two subpopulations.
 The first subpopulation exhibits spin magnitudes $\lesssim 0.4$ peaking at $\sim 0.2$, and masses $\lesssim m_{\rm max,1}=66.7_{-8.2}^{+11.4} M_{\odot}$ (68\% highest density interval), consistent with first-generation BHs.
 The second subpopulation, with spin magnitudes $\gtrsim 0.5$ peaking at $\sim 0.8$ and populating the expected pair instability mass gap, matches the properties of the remnants of previous mergers \citep{2017PhRvD..95l4046G,2017ApJ...840L..24F,2021NatAs...5..749G}.
-The two subpopulations are clearly separated, as illustrated by the distributions of spin magnitudes in Figure~\ref{fig:spin} (left) and the figures presented in Appendix~\ref{sec:models}.
+The two subpopulations are clearly separated, as illustrated by the distributions of spin magnitudes and component masses in Figure~\ref{fig:spin}.
 We note that the minimum mass of the high-spin subpopulation could be $\lesssim 20 M_{\odot}$.
-One interesting candidate is GW231118\_005626, which primary object is consistent with being the second generation BH resulting from a previous merger, with component masses in the $\sim 9 - 10 M_\odot$ range, suggesting that some BBHs with masses peaking at $10M_\odot$ may be dynamically assembled.
-Furthermore, the maximum mass of the low-spin subpopulation may reach $\sim 70M_\odot$, while is still in line with the stellar evolution theories but at the high end, possibly enhanced by the rotation \citep{2021ApJ...912L..31W}.
+One interesting candidate is GW231118\_005626, of which primary object is consistent with being the second generation BH resulting from a previous merger, with component masses in the $\sim 9 - 10 M_\odot$ range, suggesting that {\it some BBHs with masses peaking at $\sim 10M_\odot$ may be dynamically assembled}.
+Furthermore, the maximum mass of the low-spin subpopulation may reach $\gtrsim 65M_\odot$ {for a reasonable $S$ factor of the $^{12}C(\alpha,\gamma)^{16}O$ radiative capture (see \citep{Wang:2025nhf} for a dedicated investigation)}, while is still in line with the stellar evolution theories \citep{2021ApJ...912L..31W}.
 The fraction of hierarchical mergers (containing at least one higher-generation BH) is $2.5_{-1.3}^{+3.2}\%$ corresponding to a merger rate of $0.47_{-0.25}^{+0.58}~{\rm Gpc}^{-3}~{\rm yr}^{-1}$, consistent with that inferred from GWTC-3 \citep{2024PhRvL.133e1401L}.

-Our main discovery is that neither subpopulation has an isotropic spin distribution (see the right panel of Figure \ref{fig:spin}).
+Our main discovery is that neither subpopulation has an isotropic spin distribution (see Figure \ref{fig:asym}).
 The asymmetric fraction of the $\cos\theta$ distribution is defined as

 The symmetric fraction is hence $f_{\rm sym}=1-|f_{\rm asym}|$.
 In principle, the isotropic (i.e., $\cos\theta$ distributes uniformly in [-1,1]) fraction $f_{\rm iso}$ should be $\lesssim f_{\rm sym}$, so that the non-isotropic fraction $f_{\rm non-iso}=1-f_{\rm iso}$ should be $\gtrsim |f_{\rm asym}|$.